Rickey (cocktail)

-The Rickey is a highball made from gin or bourbon, lime juice, and carbonated water.
+The rickey is a highball made from gin or bourbon, lime juice, and carbonated water.
 Little or no sugar is added to the rickey.
 It was created with bourbon in Washington, D.C., at Shoomaker's bar by bartender George A. Williamson in the 1880s, purportedly in collaboration with Democratic lobbyist Colonel Joe Rickey.
 Its popularity increased when made with gin a decade later.
+A non-alcoholic version is a lime rickey.

 A recipe for the rickey appeared as early as 1903 in Daly's Bartenders' Encyclopedia by Tim Daly (p.
 57):

 GIN RICKEY.
 Use a sour glass.
 Squeeze the juice of one lime into it.
 One small lump of ice.
 One wine glass of Plymouth gin.
 Fill the glass with syphon seltzer, and serve with a small bar spoon.

 History

 Colonel Joe Rickey

 In 1883, Colonel Joe Rickey was purported to have invented the "Joe Rickey," after a bartender at Shoomaker's in Washington, D.C. added lime to his "mornin's morning," a daily dose of Bourbon with lump ice and Apollinaris sparkling mineral water.
 Some stories place the exact day as a Monday after Col. Joe Rickey celebrated his wager with a Philadelphian on the successful ascension of John G. Carlisle to Speaker of the House.
 Col. Joe Rickey was known as a "gentleman gambler" and placed many bets on the outcome of various political contests.